-Hellblade: Senua’s Sacrifice is easily the most unique game I’ve ever played.
-There’s truly nothing like it.
+Hellblade: Senua’s Sacrifice is easily the most unique game I have ever played.
+There is truly nothing like it.
 It’s also more of an experience than a game.
-The combat, while truly epic, is far from the main focus.
-The remarkable journey of Senua as she combats her mental illness through harrowing trials and tribulations is really something that I wish everyone would play through.
-The constant voices, questioning what’s real, and consistent sense of dread mixed with uncertainly make for a truly unbelievable eight or so hour journey.
+The combat, while indisputably epic, is far from the main focus.
+As she battles her mental illness through harrowing trials and tribulations, the remarkable journey of Senua is really something that I hope everyone has a chance to play through.
+The constant voices, questioning what is real, and relentless sense of dread mixed with uncertainly make for a genuinely unbelievable eight or so hour journey.

-Even though it’s short, the game achieves more than most 25+ hour campaigns manage to.
-I had the combat difficulty set to hard, which added to the desperation factor that’s ever-present.
+Even though it is short, the game achieves more than most 25+ hour campaigns manage to.
+I had the combat difficulty set to hard, which added to the desperation factor that is ever-present.
 I was also able to find all the lorestones, which unlocked a secret ending and allowed me to get the platinum trophy for it.
-My one complaint (a minor one) is that I would’ve liked it to be a little longer, only because I really did want more.
-I’m looking forward to the sequel.
+My one complaint (a minor one) is that I would have liked it to be a little longer, only because I really did want more.
+I am looking forward to the sequel.
 Easy 8.75/10, borderline 9 for Hellblade: Senua's Sacrifice.